Ecommerce Marketing: 33 Tips To Skyrocket Sales

 When it comes to ecommerce marketing, you have a lot of competition.

-I’m going to answer those questions and more.
+We’re going to answer those questions and more.
 Let’s dig in.

-What is Ecommerce marketing?
+What Is Ecommerce Marketing?

 Ecommerce marketing is the process of attracting prospective customers to your ecommerce store, presenting them with offers, and convincing them to go through the checkout process.
 Sounds simple, right?

-What is an Ecommerce marketing strategy?
+What Is an Ecommerce Marketing Strategy?

 An ecommerce marketing strategy is the steps you put into place to attract, convert, and delight your customers.
 It involves customer acquisition, of course, but it should also focus on lead nurturing and customer acquisition.